 - Local SEO should take into account user intent and the various factors that qualify their decision.

-Here are two other strategies that are working well in 2016:
+Here are two other strategies that are working well:

 1. Local Link Building